MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/New-MgCommunicationCall.md

       - `[Identity <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[LanguageId <String>]`: The language culture string.
 Read-only.
       - `[ParticipantId <String>]`: The participant ID of the participant.
 Read-only.
       - `[Region <String>]`: The home region of the participant.
 This can be a country, a continent, or a larger geographic region.
-This does not change based on the participant's current physical location, unlike countryCode.
+This does not change based on the participant's current physical location.
 Read-only.
     - `[IsInLobby <Boolean?>]`: true if the participant is in lobby.
     - `[IsMuted <Boolean?>]`: true if the participant is muted (client or server muted).
     - `[MediaStreams <IMicrosoftGraphMediaStream[]>]`: The list of media streams.
       - `[Direction <String>]`: mediaDirection
       - `[Label <String>]`: The media stream label.
       - `[MediaType <String>]`:
-      - `[ServerMuted <Boolean?>]`: Indicates whether the media is muted by the server.
+      - `[ServerMuted <Boolean?>]`: If the media is muted by the server.
       - `[SourceId <String>]`: The source ID.
     - `[Metadata <String>]`: A blob of data provided by the participant in the roster.
     - `[RecordingInfo <IMicrosoftGraphRecordingInfo>]`: recordingInfo